Kunlong1994/lab3/Lab-05.md

 1. Once the Printer is connected hit "print".
 1. After the printer has started the USB cable can be disconnected from your laptop.

+BONUS:
+Modify the servo mount.
+1. Create an account using your student email (so that it's free).
+1. Take a tutorial to learn how to use OnShape.
+1. Import the servo mount and modify it to make it your own.

 ## Laser cutting -- Andrea will edit these instructions

 Laser cut [this box](https://github.com/FAR-Lab/Developing-and-Designing-Interactive-Devices/wiki/uselessbox.ai) in the Maker Lab--before printing, modify the file to have a hole for the switch, and draw parts that will work as the finger.

 1. Make sure you have followed the safety instructions from Niti.
 2. Download a vector editing program like [Inkscape](https://inkscape.org/en/) (free) or [Adobe Illustrator](https://www.adobe.com/products/illustrator.html) (free for 30 day trial).